Have you wondered: Can you do intermittent fasting with adrenal fatigue?

 Dirty Keto vs. Lazy Keto

 You asked about what I called “dirty keto”?
 Instead I'd better call it “lazy keto”, because the deeper I've investigated this, my understanding of dirty keto actually refers to people who eat low-carb fast food — the really bad-for-us keto foods.
 But the only time I'm “dirty”, or “lazy” as I now call it, is when I add a little organic sugar to my coffee, or use some organic ketchup on the occasional slab of grass-fed meatloaf.
-Because you know me, I'd cut my arm off and eat it before I'd eat fast food!
+Because I'd cut my arm off and eat it before I'd eat fast food!

 So basically “lazy keto” is when you're not real strict and have occasional cheats.
 “Dirty keto” is when you're eating very low-carb, but not real, clean, healthy foods.